-- --backend=program The backend used when compiling Futhark programs (without leading futhark, e.g. just opencl). - -c Only run compiled code do not run any interpreters. - -C Compile the programs, but do not run them. - --concurrency=NUM The number of tests to run concurrently.
-Defaults to the number of (hyper-)cores available.

---exclude=tag Do not run test cases that contain the given tag.
-Cases marked with "disable" are ignored by default.

--i Only interpret - do not run any compilers.
+backend=program The backend used when compiling Futhark programs (without leading futhark, e.g. just opencl). -c Only run compiled code - do not run any interpreters. -C Compile the programs, but do not run them. exclude=tag Do not run test cases that contain the given tag.
+Cases marked with "disable" are ignored by default. -i Only interpret - do not run any compilers.